News In Slow German

 Instead of giving you a translation and then a bunch of sentences that use that expression, News in Slow German takes a much more holistic approach.

 The hosts simply have a discussion about some interesting topic which often ends up teaching you about some facet of German culture.
 Then, several times during this discussion, a situation will come up where it makes perfect sense to use the expression, and that’s when you’ll hear it.

 I absolutely love this way of approaching expressions.
 I think it’s much more effective, enjoyable, and natural than pretty much any other resource I’ve come across.

 One interesting note is that sometimes in the expressions lessons, a second expression is used.
-When that’s the case, you can click on it, taking you to the dialog and lesson for that expression.
+When that’s the case, you can click on it, taking you to the dialogue and lesson for that expression.

-Similar to how the grammar lessons don’t include audio, the expressions lessons don’t either.
+Then, similar to how the grammar lessons don’t include audio, the expressions lessons don’t either.
 However, this part really doesn’t resemble a textbook in the same way the grammar part does.

 It’s actually very interesting and another part of News in Slow German that I really enjoyed using.

-So here, they take the time to explain the expression.
+This is where they take the time to explain the expression.
 It’s written nearly entirely in German with the exception of the translations for some examples.

 I really enjoyed how they tell you more about how the expression originated and became commonly used.
 This can be really interesting.